cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 AEGIS is fully committing in the restricted setting where an adversary cannot control the associated data.
 As shown in {{IR23}}, with the ability to alter the associated data, it is possible to efficiently find multiple keys that will verify the same authenticated ciphertext.

 Protocols mandating a fully committing scheme without that restriction can provide the associated data as input to a cryptographic hash function and use the output as the `ad` parameter of the `Encrypt` and `Decrypt` functions.
-For AEGIS-128L and AEGIS-128X, the selected hash function must ensure a minimum of 128-bit collision and preimage resistance.
+The selected hash function must ensure a minimum of 128-bit collision and preimage resistance.
 An instance of such a function is SHA-256 {{!RFC6234}}.

 Alternatively, the associated data can be fed into a collision-resistant KDF, such as HKDF {{!RFC5869}}, via the `info` input to derive the `key` parameter.
 The `ad` parameter can then be left empty.
 Note that the `salt` input MUST NOT be used since large salts get hashed, which affects commitment.
 Furthermore, this requires values concatenated to form the `info` input to be unambiguously encoded, like by appending their lengths.